volltin/vpack/README.md

 To-do:

-- Varview: figure out how a variable changes over time, with a statistical chart or a live counter.
+- Vartrace: figure out how a variable changes over time, with a statistical chart or a live counter.

 ## Installation